adamnfish/pokerdot/README.md

 The application's cloudformation stack is also parameterised on Stage, but needs to also be told:
 * the application's domain name
 * the HTTPS certificates to use for tho two application subdomains
 * a "dist bucket" that is used to store application artifacts
 * the outputs from the persistent resources cloudformation stack

+The cloudformation stack will create all the resources needed for running pokerdot:
+* DNS entries for the application and API
+* a CloudFront distribution to serve the static application
+* a Lambda Function for the API
+* API Gateway to handle API connections

 **Note:** This cloudformation stack creates a CloudFront distribution to serve the static application.
 AWS is very slow to make changes to CloudFront resources, so be patient.
 This may take tens of minutes to complete.